New data from LRN Corp. indicates that basing an E&C program on values, rather than rules, may be the way to go.

 According to the report, the vast majority of companies do.
 Eighty-nine percent of high-performing companies said they do such an analysis, and only 11 percent do not.

 Most organizations reported that the human resources function is tasked with conducting the root-cause analysis.

 Additionally, 77 percent of respondents with high-performing E&C programs on the PEI scale said their organizations’ consideration of ethics and compliance risks or factors led to the substantial modification or to the abandonment of a business initiative.
 From that group, about 23 percent said this occurs “sometimes,” and 54 percent said it happens “regularly.”

-This article was originally published by Corporate Counsel.
+This article was written by Stephanie Forshee, originally published by Corporate Counsel.